Home Care Websites: 10+ Design Examples (2026)

 Proprietary assessment tool reframes the first call

-The LIFE Profile Assessment.
-Senior Helpers created a proprietary intake tool that reframes the initial consultation: instead of “call us for a free quote,” the CTA is “take your free assessment.”
-It’s a psychological shift.
-The visitor isn’t being sold to.
-They’re being evaluated.
+Senior Helpers created a proprietary intake tool called the LIFE Profile Assessment.
+Instead of “call us for a free quote,” the CTA is “take your free assessment,” which positions the company as the expert rather than the salesperson.

-The hero headline “They don’t need to leave home to live better” speaks directly to families’ fears about institutional care.
-The conversion architecture is dense: phone number in the header, Comm100 live chat, location search, and prominent assessment CTA.
+The homepage copy addresses the fear that a nursing home is the only option.
+Between the live chat, location search, and the assessment CTA, visitors have four ways to start a conversation without scrolling.
 With 800+ indexed pages and localized blog content per market, the SEO infrastructure is among the deepest we reviewed.

 The gap is team authenticity.
 No staff photos anywhere on the main about page.
 No leadership bios.
 For a company that sends caregivers into people’s homes, this is a missed opportunity.
 Would you trust a company that won’t show you who they’re sending?